TobyLobster/jsw2021/README.md

 ### Items
 Items twinkle individually, rather than in waves of colour previously. e.g. see 'Ballroom West'.

-### Time
-We start the game at 7:00am as per the Spectrum (not 7:00pm), working through until 1:00am at a similar rate to the Spectrum.

 ### Lives
 The remaining lives are shown by a line of Willy characters walking right.
 This is unlike the Spectrum where they are static, but copies Manic Miner instead.